mredenti/gpu-computing-school/SYCL/tiledMatMul/index.md

 # create a folder in the directory SYCL
 mkdir customKernel

-# copy the makefile from any of the other examples
+# copy the makefile from the ooriginal example
-cp globalMatMul/Makefile customKernel/Makefile
+cp tiledMatMul/Makefile customKernel/Makefile

 # copy the template
 cp extras/template.cpp custoKernel/customKernel.cpp